Cash Flow and Real Estate Investment Property

-- One-Time - This is the one-time cashflow — or sales proceeds — real estate investors collect as a result of selling the investment property.
+- One-time - This is the one-time cashflow (or sales proceeds) real estate investors collect as a result of selling the investment property.

-Okay, now before we conclude, let me pass on a few other things about rental property cash flows you should always consider before making your final investment decision.
+6. Some other things about rental property cash flows you should always consider before making your final investment decision.

 - Always be realistic with all the income and expense numbers throughout your evaluation.